Marlrus/frontEndStandardsCRA/folderAndFileStructure/folderAndFileStructure.md

 │   │   └── ButtonV2.style.jsx
 ```

-- Only BottomNav has access to IconNavItem, and ButtonV2.
+- Only BottomNav has access to IconNavItem
+- BottomNav and ButtonV2 can be used **anywhere** in the application
 - ButtonV2 has access to BottomNav only
 - IconNavItem has access to ButtonV2
-- BottomNav and ButtonV2 can be used **anywhere** in the application
 - ButtonV2 cannot access IconNavItem

 If the IconNavItem component where to be used by ButtonV2 it would be moved up to the root components directory.